 How to Write an Organizational Feasibility Study

 What is the purpose of an Organizational Feasibility Study?
-To define the legal and corporate structure of the business.
+It is to define the legal and corporate structure of a business.
 An Organizational Feasibility Study may also include professional background information about the founders and principals of the business and what skills they can contribute to the business.
 Your organizational feasibility study should include:

 - Description of your business structure